-At the most basic level, this means keeping your paragraphs short – topping them out at 500 characters, and lists when possible to prevent the content scannable.
-Use informative headings to ensure people can get to the information they want quickly.
+At the most basic level, this means keeping your paragraphs short – topping them out at 500 characters and lists when possible to prevent the content from becoming scannable.
+Use informative headings to ensure people can get the information they want quickly.

-At the more technical level, this means building responsive pages, so the content adjusts according to the screen it’s viewed.
-With the majority of internet traffic coming from smartphones and tablets, the days of designing specifically for desktops are long gone.
+At the more technical level, this means building responsive pages so the content adjusts according to the screen viewed.
+With most internet traffic coming from smartphones and tablets, the days of designing specifically for desktops are long gone.
 It means ensuring your pages load quickly – ideally, within one to two seconds.

 Include Your Target Question in the H1

-By writing out the question you’re targeting in the H1, you’re making sure Google understands your intention with the page.
-You can see we’ve done it here in this blog post, too.
+By writing out the question you’re targeting in the H1, you make sure Google understands your intention with the page.
+We’ve done it here in this blog post, too.

 Directly Answer the Question in the First Paragraph

 It’s best to provide a short, direct answer to the question in the first paragraph.
 If your question is best answered with a list, you can use either the <ul> tag for an unordered list or <ol> tag for an ordered list where the order of steps matters.
-As you create the rest of your copy, it’s important to use variations of your keyword.
-Do this by exploring related keywords using search volume LSI and look to see if the topic or keyword is already providing an answer in position zero.
+As you create the rest of your copy, it’s important to use keyword variations.
+Do this by exploring related keywords using search volume LSI and seeing if the topic or keyword already provides an answer in position zero.

 Use the rest of your copy to reference the query with Google’s “People also searched for…” on the SERP.

-For instance, if you search, “How to Boil an Egg” and find that’s an excellent opportunity to target.
-(Right now, Food Network has that one, so it’d be incredibly difficult to land.)
+For instance, if you search “How to Boil an Egg” and find that’s an excellent opportunity to target.
+(Currently, Food Network has that one, so it’d be tough to land.)

-People also ask the question “What is” will be another great way to make sure you’re addressing the content to the fullest extent possible, because your content should also answer those questions, too.
+People also ask the question, “What is” This will be another great way to ensure you’re addressing the content to the fullest extent possible because your content should also answer those questions.

 And you’ll also find them at the bottom of the SERP.

-These are the words and phrases you should be working on your answer page if you are trying to earn position 0 for that query.
-You can also look at the related searches SERPs to determine if there are other Answer Box opportunities to go after, or at the very least, any easier ones you should try to tackle first.
+These are the words and phrases you should work on your answer page if you are trying to earn position 0 for that query.
+You can also look at the related search SERPs to determine if there are other Answer Box opportunities to go after, or at the very least, any easier ones you should try to tackle first.